 If you decide to join UCA, you’ll be joining a diverse and yet close-knit community of creative people from around the globe.

 You’ll work with creative experts, use your talent to make a positive impact on the world around you, and build a professional network that stays with you throughout your career.

 Across our campuses you’ll find state-of-the-art facilities, from our virtual production studio in our Film & Media Centre, to our tracklab for architecture students, and specialist kilns and hot shops for traditional ceramics and silversmithing.

 And you’ll have access to a range of experiences that will help set you up for the future – from industry placements to guest lectures from leading names within your chosen field, to live industry briefs and competitions.
 So, by the time you graduate, you’ll have the skills and connections you need to take on a career in the arts.

 Who isn’t the right fit for UCA?

-The campuses also aren’t city-based.
-Rather, they focus on providing a quiet place to really focus on your work.
-While UCA’s campuses are all within a short distance of cities, if you’re looking for a wild, urban university experience, you won’t find that at UCA’s campuses.
+The campuses also provide a quiet place to really focus on your work.
+While UCA’s campuses are all within a short distance of cities, if you’re looking to study in a busy city centre, you won’t find that experience at UCA’s campuses.

 Any application tips?

-Finally, remember to do your research.
-Make sure you understand the small differences between different institutions, campuses, and degree courses, so that you’re ready to answer questions in your interview and know that you’re making the right choice.
-For example, UCA offers multiple graphic design courses, but they do all have distinct differences - so do your reading, and make sure you’re applying for the course that suits you best.
+Finally, do your research so you understand the small differences between different institutions, campuses, and degree courses.
+Then you’ll be ready to answer questions in your interview and know that you’re making the right choice.
+For example, UCA offers multiple graphic design courses, but they all have distinct differences – so do your reading, and make sure you’re applying for the course that suits you best.